redhat-openstack/khaleesi/doc/khaleesi.rst

-The result is a YAML file collated from all the small YAML snippets from ``khaleesi-settings/settings``.
-All the options are quite self-explanatory and changing them is simple as well.
+The result is a YAML file collated from all the small YAML snippets from ``khaleesi-settings/settings`` (as described in ksgen_).
+All the options are quite self-explanatory and changing them is simple.
 The rule file is currently only used for deciding the installer+product+topology configuration.
 Check out ksgen_ for detailed documentation.